Tips on Improving Sleep: 13 Ways to Sleep Better at Night

 Then there's alcohol, a depressant.
 Many experience alcohol's relaxing qualities without comprehending the disturbance it causes to our sleep.
 How does alcohol affect sleep?
 While alcohol may help us fall asleep more quickly, it can prevent you from getting deep sleep and REM sleep.
 It can negatively affect your hormones, resulting in poorer sleep.

 REM sleep is a more mentally restorative time for sleep.
 It often occurs because the alcohol in your body keeps you in a lighter sleep.
-Additionally, alcohol has been linked to increase or cause symptoms of snoring, sleep apnea, and disrupted sleep patterns.
+A 2021 study published in Chest — Alcohol Consumption and Sleep-Disordered Breathing in the General Population — found that drinking before bed increases snoring, worsens sleep apnea events, and leads to more fragmented, low-quality sleep.
 [10]

 Increase Light Exposure During the Day

 Interestingly enough, getting some time outside while the sun's up can help you sleep when the sun goes down.
-Scientists say that getting as little as 10 minutes a day of continuous sun exposure can lower your evening cortisol levels and allow you to wind down and get quality sleep.
+Scientists from a 2010 study say that getting as little as 10 minutes a day of continuous sun exposure can lower your evening cortisol levels and allow you to wind down and get quality sleep.
 [11]

 A very good idea (if possible) is to combine morning exercise with this tip to double down on sleep efficiency.
-Natural sunlight regulates and keeps your circadian rhythm healthy by telling your body when to increase and decrease your melatonin levels.
-Increasing natural light can improve your energy and improve your sleep duration and quality.
+Natural sunlight regulates your circadian rhythm and keeps it healthy by telling your body when to increase and decrease your melatonin levels.
+Increasing natural light can boost energy and improve sleep duration and quality.

 Did You Know: Individuals with insomnia experience enhanced sleep quality and longer duration after exposure to bright light during the daytime.
-Additionally, the time taken to fall asleep decreased by 83%.
+Additionally, a study by the Journal of the American Geriatrics Society found that the time taken to fall asleep decreased by 83%.
 [12]

 Bedroom Temperature

 You may have noticed the challenge of sleeping well when living in hot locations.
 The key to better sleep is to keep your sleep environment cool.
-The best temperature for sleep is between 60-67 degrees Fahrenheit, so set that thermostat somewhere in that range until you find the best temperature.
-Keep in mind that everyone has a slightly different optimal sleep temperature).
+The ideal bedroom temperature for sleep is generally around 65 to 68 degrees Fahrenheit, so set the thermostat somewhere in that range until you find the best temperature.
+Keep in mind that everyone has a slightly different optimal sleep temperature.

 Sleep Temperature Tip: Along with the room temperature, you can cool your body by sleeping with light, breathable clothing such as bamboo or cotton.
-Avoid synthetic materials that often trap heat and keep your body hot.
+Avoid synthetic materials (such as foam) that often trap heat and keep your body hot.

 Reduce Blue Light Exposure

 Most individuals have an evening routine involving catching up on social media or watching TV to unwind before bed.
-Devices such as your smartphone and TV emit blue light, which blocks the release of melatonin in the evening after 1.5 hours of use, making it challenging to fall asleep.
-Exposure to blue light suppresses the production of melatonin, which regulates sleep.
+Devices such as your smartphone and TV emit blue light, which suppresses melatonin release in the evening after 1.5 hours of use, making it harder to fall asleep.
+Exposure to blue light suppresses melatonin production, which regulates sleep.

 Most devices we use to emit blue light are defined as “a type of high-energy visible light, defined as having a wavelength between 380 and 500 nm.”
 The most common sources of blue light are commonly found in:

-Sleeping Tip: Power down for the night at least two hours before going to sleep.
+Sleeping Tip: Power down at least 2 hours before going to sleep.
 Think about how you can replace that time you would have spent watching TV or being on your phone unwinding by meditating, relaxing, reading a (paper) book, or just going to bed.

 How can you reduce blue light exposure leading to bedtime?
 Below are some helpful tips.